 Burnt Toast Cafe

 The local gem of Brixton Village, Burnt Toast Cafe, serves up some of the fluffiest and arguably best pancakes in London.
 They come with the toppings combo of your choice and are drenched in both maple syrup and butterscotch sauce.
+French toasts may be their headlines but their pancakes are one not to be missed.
 Their usual crowd and queue is the perfect testament to how good these pancakes are.

 Daisy Green Collection